2006 Bahraini general election: Expectations and reactions

-According to the Dubai-based Gulf News the liberal parties feared that the victory of Islamist parties would restrict person freedom.
+According to the Dubai-based Gulf News, the liberal parties feared that the victory of Islamist parties would restrict personal freedoms.

 There are also concerns that domination of parliament by Islamists from two different sects arguing contentious issues in the chamber may further encourage sectarianism.
 Bahrain's leading salafist politician, Sheikh Adel Al Mouwdah, has sought to play down the fears and welcomed the prospect of working with Al Wefaq and other Shia Islamists, seeing opportunities for cooperation, saying "I would rather have Islamists from both Sunni and Shiite sects than liberal deputies who do not uphold Islamic values."

 Government officials have sought to downplay concerns that the Islamist victory will have negative implications for personal freedoms in the Kingdom.
-Government spokeswoman, Ahdeya Ahmed, said that the several Islamists represented in the previous parliament had not managed to pass legislation to segregate Bahrain University or introduce 'Vice and Virtue' police, and neither had Shia and Sunni Islamists working together on municipal councils sought to target people's rights.
+Government spokeswoman, Ahdeya Ahmed, said that the several Islamists represented in the previous parliament had not managed to pass legislation to segregate Bahrain University or introduce "Vice and Virtue" police, and neither had Shia and Sunni Islamists working together on municipal councils sought to target people's rights.

-Almost immediately after Ahmed made her comments, new Al Wefaq MP, Sayed Abdulla Al A'ali, announced that he wanted to see legislation introduced to restrict employment opportunities for women to prevent them entering 'male orientated jobs'.
+Almost immediately after Ahmed made her comments, new Al Wefaq MP, Sayed Abdulla Al A'ali, announced that he wanted to see legislation introduced to restrict employment opportunities for women to prevent them entering "male orientated jobs".
 While the government has reacted to the sweeping Islamist victory by announcing a clamp on alcohol sales in residential areas.